New England: Climate

 The climate of New England varies greatly across its 500 mi span from northern Maine to southern Connecticut:

 Maine, New Hampshire, Vermont, and western Massachusetts have a humid continental climate (Dfb in Köppen climate classification).
 In this region the winters are long and cold, and heavy snow is common (most locations receive 60-120 in of snow annually in this region).
 The summer's months are moderately warm, though summer is rather short and rainfall is spread through the year.

-In central and eastern Massachusetts, northern Rhode Island, and northern Connecticut, the same humid continental prevails (Dfa), though summers are warm to hot, winters are shorter, and there is less snowfall (especially in the coastal areas where it is often warmer).
+In central and eastern Massachusetts, northern Rhode Island, and northern Connecticut, the same humid continental climate prevails (Dfa), though summers are warm to hot, winters are shorter, and there is less snowfall (especially in the coastal areas where it is often warmer).

 Southern and coastal Connecticut is the broad transition zone from the cold continental climates of the north to the milder subtropical climates to the south.
 The frost free season is greater than 180 days across far southern/coastal Connecticut, coastal Rhode Island, and the islands (Nantucket and Martha's Vineyard).
 Winters also tend to be much sunnier in southern Connecticut and southern Rhode Island compared to the rest of New England.

 Regions

+Biodiversity

+New England contains forested ecosystems with a variety of terrestrial vertebrates.
+Land-use patterns and land disturbance, such as the dramatic increase in land clearing for agriculture in the mid eighteenth century to nineteenth century, greatly altered the ecosystem and resulted in extinctions, local extirpations, and recolonizations.

+According to an analysis of USDA Forest Service data, tree species diversity increases from north to south at about two to three species per degree in latitude.
+In addition, taller trees are associated with higher tree species diversity, and tree height is a better predictor than general forest age or biomass.
+Due to an increasing the amount of nitrogen in the soil from climate change, the red maple is becoming one of the most abundant trees in the region, and outcompeting other maples such as the sugar maple.